fhollenbach/Polisci209_2018/pages/syllabus.md

           comments and will then be graded and receive additional comments by us on the final version. __To pass this course, you must pass the writing components.__
 		  Your comments to your fellow students will be graded as a homework exercise.
-		  __All versions of the written assignments (first & final draft) are to be submitted via eCampus prior to class on the day they are due.
+		  __All versions of the written assignments (first & final draft) are to be submitted via Turnitin on eCampus prior to class on the day they are due.
 Peer-review feedback will also be submitted on eCampus.__

 - Two in-class quizzes: 10% of class grade (5% each)
-  - We will have two short quizzes during the semester to make sure that everyone is keeping up and give you some insight in how the final exam will look.
+  - We will have two short quizzes during the semester to make sure that everyone is keeping up and to give you some insight in how the final exam might look.
 Each quiz will be announced at least one week prior and will take about 10-15 minutes of class time.

 - Final Exam (cumulative): 20% of class grade
-	- The final exam will cover the material from the whole class and will be worth 25% of your class grade.
-The exams focus on all of the material covered up to the exam, including the readings, lectures, and exercises. __The assigned exercises should serve as excellent preparation for the exams.__
+	- The final exam will cover the material from the whole class and will be worth 20% of your class grade.
+The exam focusses on all of the material covered in class, including the readings, lectures, and exercises. __The assigned exercises should serve as excellent preparation for the exams.__